-Port-au-Prince, Haiti – Children in class at the Paul Lucien Pricier school, Haiti.
-Children are gradually regaining their normal lives after the emotional stress and trauma inflicted by Cyclone Matthew.
+Children from the Paul Lucien Pricier School, Haiti, are gradually regaining their normal lives after the emotional stress and trauma inflicted by Cyclone Matthew.

-Gicumbi District, Rwanda – Sammy reads a children’s book written in Kinyarwanda in his classroom at his school in Byumba sector of Gicumbi District, Rwanda.
+Sammy reads a children’s book written in Kinyarwanda in his classroom at his school in Gicumbi district, Rwanda.

-Kolkata, India – The Multi Activity Centre provides a safe place for the children of families working at the brick kilns in Kolkata.
-It is the only place that many will receive any education, it also provides meals and health facilities.
+The Multi Activity Centre provides a safe place for the children of families working at the brick kilns in Kolkata.
+It is the only place that many will receive any education and it also provides meals and health facilities.

 East Aleppo, Syria